 These requirements or equivalent courses in other traditions are most often completed during the third year of study:

-- Completion of the Senior Ministry Project, including enrollment in the Senior Ministry Thesis Seminar in the winter quarter.
+- Completion of the Senior Ministry Project, including enrollment in the Senior Ministry Thesis Seminar which meets monthly across the academic year.
 The project consists of two parts:

 - A thirty-five page thesis

 - The oral presentation of the project in an appropriate public forum that includes ministry students, members of the Committee on Ministry Studies, and wider audiences, as appropriate

 These requirements may be completed at any time across the three years of M.Div. residence:

 - At least two history courses in the student’s chosen tradition

 - At least one course in a religious tradition other than the student’s own.

 - An additional unit of approved and supervised fieldwork.